Infrastructure Funding Statement

 Infrastructure

-• Town centre - public realm Earl Street, Maidstone shop front improvement scheme, town centre marketing initiative and transition study
+• Town centre - public realm Earl Street, Maidstone shop front improvement scheme, town centre marketing initiative and transition study and events in town centre

 Strategic CIL expenditure